-You want to build sustainably and make your house construction ecological?
+Do you want to build sustainably and design your house ecologically?
 A great idea!
-More and more people are making a conscious decision to build in a way that does as little harm as possible to the environment.
-The ideas and measures here extend far beyond the type of house and the aspect of energy efficiency.
+More and more people are consciously deciding to build in such a way that they do as little harm to the environment as possible.
+The ideas and measures go far beyond the type of house and the aspect of energy efficiency.

-In this article, I'll introduce you to the top 10 tips for eco-friendly home building - so you can use them for your upcoming construction project, too.
+In this article, I present the 10 best tips for eco-friendly house building - so that you can use them for your upcoming construction project.
 Let's go!

 In advance you will find here a short Table of contents for the contribution:

 - Use state subsidies

 - Using a sustainable heating system and insulation

 - Renovate as sustainably as possible

 Notice: Sustainable building is a huge field with a wide variety of possibilities - in this article, for the sake of simplicity, I will mainly refer to the construction of a detached house.